hilarych/seisproc/README.md

 # seisproc

-Here, I share some simple and useful seismic processing routines.
-The goal of this project is to
+Here are some colletion of useful functions for seismic data processing.
+The goal of this repository is to

 1. Be able to do quick data analysis and visualization.
-2. Having templates of frequenctly used routines for new projects.
+2. Have templates of frequenctly used routines for new projects.

 The scripts are shared with the hope that they can be useful without any warranty.
+Scripts are subject to change.
 Please let me know if you notice any mistake.
 Thanks!

 @ Hilary Chang ([hilarych@mit.edu](mailto:hilarych@mit.edu))